A simplified 80/20 concept to eat clean

 The sad truth is once you are prepared to switch to a healthier, clean eating lifestyle you might encounter some unexpected hurdles.

 One thing that science has proven is that most overweight persons have a food addiction that is equivalent to an alcoholic or a drug user.
 Replacing every piece of food with an all “clean” diet is very radical.
 Trying to set everything into motion from the beginning provokes a high frustration level.
-People are overwhelmed, give up and open a bag of potato chips instead. 😉
+People are overwhelmed, give up and open a bag of chips instead…

 9. 52 week habit challenge

-The lack of simple step-by-step instructions was the reason I started LeanJumpStart in 2013 and developed the 52 week clean eating challenge.
+The lack of simple step-by-step instructions was the reason I started LeanJumpStart.
 It is so easy to get obsessed with clean eating as a life goal and getting caught up in rigid rules.
 But that is not what you need.

 10. What really matters are healthier habits.